 The hex number x100 for Ā is 16 cubed (163) or 16 × 16 × 16 or 256.
 The decimal entity code for capital A macron (Ā) is

 |Capital A with Macron (Ā)||Numeric Code||HTML Entity Code||Result|

 Use the following code to declare that your HTML page is using

 Browsers and content platforms may use prefer different forms of an entity code, so it's wise to test a code in different platforms.

 Also, so codepoint can be displayed unless the browser has access to the correct font.
 See the Languages page for information about each script and language.

 The following tools are available to convert between hexadecimal and decimal numbers.

 You can use the free Calculator utility to convert hexadecimal number to decimal numbers.
 To use this tool:

-As of System 10.4 (if not earlier), the Calculator application includes hex convertion and Unicode conversion calculatior.
+The Calculator application includes hex conversion and Unicode conversion calculator.

 ©Penn State University, 2000-2013.